iver-wharf/wharf-notes/exploration/hide-providers-behind-api.md

 - Leave the data-collection over to the wharf-api.
 The user should not have to provide lots of data just because we're lazy when the wharf-api could easily figure out all the data via the DB.

+- Regen access tokens for every request to the wharf-provider-...

+- Let each provider get their own DB schema to store the tokens for themselves.
+  They would need something like a 1-N mapping from credentials to Wharf project IDs.

+  > Do we really want to add dependency on the DB from the providers?

 ## Proposed provider endpoints